School of Computer Science

 A mirror site for Poplog, with some additional packages used to be at http://www.poplog.org.
 (Now defunct, alas.)

-Detailed instructions for installing Unix and Linux poplog, are in the install.txt file.
-Most users can now ignore that as there are are special instructions for the packaged versions of linux poplog described below.
-In particular for the main PC+linux package there is now a very simple short-cut installation process.
+Detailed instructions for installing Unix and Linux poplog, were originally in install.txt.
+Most users can now ignore that as there are special instructions for the packaged versions of linux poplog described below.

 Instructions for the Windows version of Poplog V15.5 are included in the windows poplog package (below), and separately available in the file new/pcwinpoplog.txt